LWV Edina Positions

 - Government-sponsored parenting and early childhood classes.

-- Use of public money to train teachers and administrators to use non-violence curricula that promotes non-violence.
+- Use of public money to train teachers and administrators to use curricula that promotes non-violence

-A requirement that adult educators, including coaches and other people who work with youth, participate in prevention of sexual harassment and violence education programs, and that public money be provided for adequate training.
+- A requirement that adult educators, including coaches and other people who work with youth, participate in prevention of sexual harassment and violence education programs, and that public money be provided for adequate training and support for mandated reporters.

 - Religious community